Tong Siew Fried Rice: $3 plates of hor fun & fried rice by 75-year-old hawker

 tong siew - hor fun ingredients

 As I dived deeper into the dish, I found the hor fun generously loaded with tender chicken pieces and tasty slices of fish cake.
-Honestly, the portions of the ingredients exceeded other establishments which charge a higher price.
+Honestly, the portions of the ingredients exceeded those of other establishments which charge a higher price.

 Fire Rice: Superb sambal fried rice with fragrant wok hei & huge pork chop in Toa Payoh